Water and Sediment

 - Temporal Changes in Toxic Contamination at the Carillon Sampling Station

 Deforestation, urban development, industrial activity and farming have generated heavy loads of toxic substances that have found their way into rivers and lakes over the last century.
 These inputs have contributed to degrading the water quality in the Ottawa River basin and have attendant impacts on the quality of the water and ecosystem of the St. Lawrence River.

-Between 2005 and 2010, the average concentrations of phosphorus measured at the mouths of the Saint-François and Nicolet rivers oscillated around values corresponding to a eutrophic environment.
+Between 2005 and 2014, the average concentrations of phosphorus measured at the mouths of the Saint-François and Nicolet rivers oscillated around values corresponding to a eutrophic environment.
 However, it was at the mouth of the Yamaska River that the highest concentrations were observed and where conditions were hypereutrophic.

 According to studies by Environment Canada, surface sediments in the St. Lawrence River are generally less contaminated than they were 20 years ago as a result of effluent treatment measures.
 Yet, concentrations of some substances have remained unchanged or are even increasing.

-Monitoring the Water Quality of the St-Lawrence Ten water quality sampling stations being operated in Quebec by Environment Canada serve to assess the level of water contamination by registering seasonal and interannual fluctuations as well as long-term trends in contaminant concentrations.
+There are currently ten water quality sampling stations being operated in Quebec by Environment Canada.
+They serve to assess the level of water contamination by registering seasonal and interannual fluctuations as well as long-term trends in contaminant concentrations.